OpenSecuritySummit/oss2018/content/articles/WorkingSessionNaturalSelection.md

 2) the lodges/villas - About 100 meters from the conference facility there are 10 Lodges (already booked) which have enough space for 2 Working Sessions to occur in parallel.
 Each of these meeting spaces will be kitted with flip charts and the TVs have HDMI ports to connect to laptops (suitable for presenting supporting materials and to including remote participants).

-This means that we could (if it made sense) have a maximum of 25 Working Sessions happening in parallel (now I don’t expect that to happen, but it is good to know that we can scale up).
+This means that we could (if it made sense) have a maximum of 25 Working Sessions happening in parallel (this is not predicted, but it is good to know that we can scale up).

 ## Working Sessions format